Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/effects/effect/glitter.md

 ---
 # Glitter Effect

-The **Glitter** effect enables you to add light dots to your image which appear and disappear quickly.
+The **Glitter** effect enables you to add spots of light to your image which appear for a brief moment of time.

 ![Glitter](/img/effects/Glitter.gif)